AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Concepts/LwM2M_mappings_Central.md

 In this section you'll get to know how the mappings are arranged between the LwM2M protocol as used in Coiote DM and the data retrieval and processing mechanisms of Azure IoT Central.

-These processing mechanisms have the same names in Azure IoT Central and Coiote DM: Properties, Command, and Telemetry.
+These processing mechanisms of Azure IoT Central have the same names as data formats in Coiote DM: Properties, Command, and Telemetry.
 Properties describe the actual value, Command executes commands, and Telemetry observes changes in values over time.

 ## Introduction